vanklompf/vanklompf.github.io/_pages/about.md

-Unfortunatelly [Extensa](https://www.goodreads.com/book/show/1451627.Extensa) is not yet translated to english.
+Unfortunatelly [Extensa](https://www.goodreads.com/book/show/1451627.Extensa) is not yet translated into english.